TBBL-UTHealth/DISC1/Data-Analysis/README.md

 	Things done in this script:
 	* For all channels:
-		o Separate data into trials, and for each trial calculate: amplitude, SNR and RMS noise and signal is implemented but 			commented.
-Uncomemnt if needed o Average waveform of all trials, and calculate the amplitude, and SNR
+		* Separate data into trials, and for each trial calculate: amplitude, SNR and RMS noise and signal is implemented but 			commented.
+Uncomemnt if needed
+		* Average waveform of all trials, and calculate the amplitude, and SNR
 	* For channels in channels_interest.RV:
-		o Calculate a directional curve using the average waveform o Calculate a directional curve for each trial
+		* Calculate a directional curve using the average waveform
+		* Calculate a directional curve for each trial
 	* Generate feature matrix for each trial by saving gamma snippets (voltage vs time) for all channels in channels_interest.model.
 The neural activity voltage is acquired every .5 ms and it goes from 0 to +windowduration.
 The directional curve for each trial can be added to this feature matrix.
 The resultant vector of the addition of 	   individual directional curves is sometimes also added in lieu of the directional curve
-	* If model_flag is on, it will call the func_model_all_closest_furthest_whiskers_v2 to: o	Divide the data into training and testing data o	Do PCA for dimensionality reduction o	Run LDA using 5 and 9 classes o	Calculates model accuracy
+	* If model_flag is on, it will call the func_model_all_closest_furthest_whiskers_v2 to:
+		*	Divide the data into training and testing data
+		*	Do PCA for dimensionality reduction
+		*	Run LDA using 5 and 9 classes
+		*	Calculates model accuracy
 	Channels being analyzed were previously chosen (see DISC_KeyFacts).
 If it needs to be changed, modify the channels_interest 	structure

 3. Func_GetSnippets separates waveform into individual trial snippets by finding the pulse signal start and looking at –windowduration to +windowduration data points.
 Trial data will be stored in a matrix with each row being a trial, and each column the voltage value at a specific point in time